Standalone Versus Bundled Pricing

 - Forest plots.
 Publication-quality forest plots for each pooled outcome, delivered in high-resolution PNG and editable PDF format, displaying individual study estimates, confidence intervals, weights, and the summary diamond.
 Preview the format with our free forest plot tool.

 - Funnel plots with Egger's test.
 Visual assessment of publication bias and small-study effects, accompanied by Egger's regression test and trim-and-fill adjustment when asymmetry is detected.
-Try it with our funnel plot generator.
+Try it with our interactive funnel plot generator.

 - Heterogeneity assessment.
 Full reporting of I-squared, tau-squared, Cochran's Q statistic, and prediction intervals so you and your reviewers can evaluate the consistency of results across studies.